Skip to main content

 Instead of a coffee table, consider an upholstered bench—a good place for books, which can also be used as extra seating when needed.
 Be sure that there is adequate lighting for reading.
 Television is a lot more tolerable if you can read when your interest in what’s on the tube begins to wane or when commercials overwhelm the channel.
 I prefer to have light come from an overhead source, augmented by a table lamp near at hand with an off-white shade.

 For pictures on the wall, search for black (or dark wood) frames.
 Ten-to-one every other frame in the house will be a metal color, so these dark frames will proclaim this the man’s room in the house.
-A number of framed pictures and custom imprinted wall calendars, hung geometrically close together, creates the sort of architectural interest that a single large picture does not.
+A number of framed pictures, hung geometrically close together, creates the sort of architectural interest that a single large picture does not.
 Your pictures will look even better if the walls are covered in grasscloth with a nubby finish that will give an interesting texture to a wall’s expanse.
 And the great advantage of grasscloth is that you can paint it any color you like.
 Try a shade that’s a restful but interesting color.
 Greens are generally too dark, or if a lighter green, too insipid—so I’m partial to reds and taupes.
 One attractive thing about grasscloth is that when you tire of its color, you can simply paint some other hue over it.

 A man’s room should have a desk, and a leather top will provide another opportunity for introducing color.
 Here’s the place to have a hit of green.
 Among the objects you will distribute about the room, be sure to include a clock.
 And don’t have book shelves unless you’re a reader.
 Nothing is more pretentious than rows of volumes that clearly have never been touched.
 If you do have lots of shelves, break up the books occasionally with various objects such as small framed pictures or pieces of porcelain.